solo-system/solo/README.md

 by removing un-necessary space from the p2 (root) partition (left by purging unneeded packages, and clearing out other un-necessary stuff).
 Beware: shrinkImage.sh changes the "img" it's given (on the command line).
-It leaves a certain (few hundred) Mb of space in root for logs and comfort if you log in.
+It leaves a certain (few hundred) Mb of space in root partition for comfort (logs and working space).